stebucko360/BoardGameAPI/README.md

 ## Step 4: How to run tests

-In order to run tests; as part of the dependency setup you will have had to install dev dependencies as this is includs the testing package 'jest'.
+In order to run tests; as part of the dependency setup you will have had to install dev dependencies as this is includes the testing package 'jest'.

-In your terminal run the command from the root of the repository " npm test ./__tests__/app.test.js"
+In your terminal run the command from the root of the repository " npm test ./\_\_tests\_\_/app.test.js"

 ## List of endpoints: